mart-org/mdl/README.md

 ```

-In the example above, we imported your custom component from src/index and rendered it both from the React-dev-lib library and locally in the app.
+In the example above, we imported your custom component from src/index and rendered it both from the Mart-DL library and locally in the app.
 Be sure to replace "YourComponent" with the name of your component.

-With these steps, you can easily develop, build, and render your React components with React-dev-lib in your applications.
+With these steps, you can easily develop, build, and render your React components with Mart-DL in your applications.

 ## Publishing to npm